Pigeon Paramyxovirus - Information for Veterinarians

 Human infection with this virus is rare and usually occurs only in people who have close, direct contact with infected birds.
 The virus causes mild flu-like symptoms.

 Avian paramyxovirus type 1 (PPMV1) is a very serious disease that can kill up to 100% of pigeons in some lofts.
 Some of the signs of PPMV1infection include lethargy, vomiting or regurgitation, green diarrhoea, twisting of the neck, circling, head flicking, laboured breathing and runny eyes and beak.
 Sick birds can die within three days.
 The infection spreads easily between birds and there is no specific treatment.

 Infected birds may shed the virus in their faeces and other discharges, contaminating the environment (including feed, water, equipment and human clothing) and allowing transmission to other birds.
 Avian paramyxovirus 1 can survive for several weeks in the environment, especially in cool weather.

 The spread of PPMV1is typically due to the movement of birds, but it can be carried in eggs or on equipment used with pigeons, as well as on people and their clothing.

 The clinical signs and gross pathological changes, if any, are not specific to avian paramyxovirus.
 Many other bird diseases can cause similar signs.

 Confirmation of PPMV1 requires laboratory analysis.

-Any suspected dead bird or organs of suspected bird should be forward to AgriBio state laboratory, located at La Trobe's Melbourne campus in Bundoora.
+Any suspected dead bird or samples (organs and/or swabs) should be forward in an Esky with ice packs to AgriBio state laboratory, located at La Trobe's Melbourne campus in Bundoora.

-A person who suspects that birds may have PPMV1 should immediately contact a veterinarian and phone our Customer Service Centre on 136 186.
+A person who suspects that birds may have PPMV1 should immediately contact a veterinarian and phone the Department of Economic Development, Jobs, Transport and Resources (DEDJTR) Customer Service Centre on 136 186

 Protection from spread